-Tax Evasion: Tribunal Orders DSTV To Pay 50% Backlog
+Tax Evasion: Tribunal Orders DsTV To Pay 50% Backlog

-Tax Appeal Tribunal (TAT) sitting in Lagos on Tuesday ordered Multichoice Nigeria Limited, owners of DSTV, to pay 50 per cent of N1.8 trillion which the Federal Inland Revenue Service (FIRS) said it was owing in tax returns.
+Tax Appeal Tribunal (TAT) sitting in Lagos on Tuesday ordered Multichoice Nigeria Limited, owners of DSTV, to pay 50 per cent of N1.8 trillion which the Federal Inland Revenue Service (FIRS) said it was owing.

 The FIRS determined the amount in taxes through a forensic audit that Multichoice Nigeria Limited had failed to pay to the government of Nigeria in past assessment years.